There’s a lot of misconception and misinformation out there about self-publishing versus traditional publishing.

 Keep 100% of the profit.
 Because you’re the one selling and promoting, you get to keep your hard-earned money (after your initial investment, of course).

 No middle person, which means less rejection.
 If you’re managing your book project, you’re in charge of the final decisions.

 If you don’t care about seeing your book in print, you can publish your book as an eBook only, which will save you on printing and distribution costs.

 Requires an upfront financial investment for outsourcing the tasks you’re not an expert in.
 This investment can get pretty pricey if you’re hiring experts in the field, which you should be.

-You run the risk of being tempted to “do it all yourself” and end up burnt out, or worse, with a less-than-ideal product that won’t sell or that will affect your reputation as a writer negatively.
+You run the risk of being tempted to “do it all yourself” and end up burnt out and/or with a less-than-ideal product that won’t sell and that will negatively affect your reputation as a writer.